List of Letterkenny characters: Barts, Yorkie, Sholtzy, Fisky, and Boomtown

 Barts (Alex Spencer), Yorkie (Stephen Huszar), Sholtzy (Andrew Hinkson), Fisky (Jordan Johnson-Hinds), and Boomtown (Boomer Phillips) are five hockey players on the Letterkenny Irish senior team.
 They always speak in sequence, calling on the next one by name, and becoming anxious when this order is not followed.
 Barts often completes sentences with "you little bitch," punctuated with Sholtzy adding "pussy."
 They first respond antagonistically to Reilly and Jonesy, but later the five grow to respect them after they start taking the game more seriously.
 Initially they are all happily married, but their wives leave them after they sleep with Angie.
 In season 7, it is revealed that they all have varying degrees of Native heritage as they play for the Kerry County Eagles.

 Betty-Anne and Mary-Anne

 Betty-Anne (Kelly McCormack) and Mary-Anne (Jess Salgueiro) are two hockey players on the Letterkenny Shamrockettes.
 They are both very combative and initially reject Reilly and Jonesy's coaching attempts.
 They enter conflict over their shared romantic interest in Shoresy, but they later appear to settle into a polyamorous relationship with him.

 Ron and Dax

 Ron (James Daly) and Dax (Gregory Waters) are gym rats who serve as gay counterparts to Jonesy and Reilly.
-Initially they frequently catcall the two, but later they befriend them, being nicknamed "Ronsy" and "Daxy."
-They make friends with other Letterkenny residents as well, as in season five, they marry in a ceremony attended by members of all of Letterkenny's social groups.
+Initially they frequently catcall the two, but later befriend them, garnering the nicknames "Ronsy" and "Daxy."
+They make friends with other Letterkenny residents as well, eventually marrying in a ceremony attended by members of all of Letterkenny's social groups.
 They later explain to Reilly and Jonesy that it is an open marriage of convenience done for tax purposes.